nwisbeta/github.io/README.md

 https://dhew.wales.nhs.uk/hapi-fhir-jpaserver-example/home?serverId=home

-See /README_HAPI_documentation_process.md for details about how NWIS is documenting these APIs.
+See [README about documentation process](/README_HAPI_documentation_process.html) for details about how NWIS is documenting these APIs.

-See /README_GitHubPages_tools_requirements.md for information about setting up and running GitHub Pages.
+See [README about GitHub setup](/README_GitHubPages_tools_requirements.html) for information about setting up and running GitHub Pages.

+See [README about mobile app design standards](/README-app-standard-revisions-keywords) for a summary of moving a set of design standards to GitHub.